zikula-modules/Clip/modules/pagemaster/pndocs/readme.txt

 	without worry about the plugins data integrity.
 	0.2.1 also changes the upload path to a root-relative path, to build the URLs in the display with ease ;-)

+	the pmform plugins needs to handle empty or null $data in postRead